grinnell-cs/csc151-images/_readings/vectors.md

 > v1
 ```

 c.
-Use `number-vector-increment!` on the vector to verify it behaves as intended.
+Use `number-vector-increment-all!` on the vector to verify it behaves as intended.

 ```
 > (define v2 (make-vector 2 3.14159))
 > (vector-set! v2 12.71828))
-> (number-vector-increment! v2)
+> (number-vector-increment-all! v2)
 > v2
 ```